top of page

 Marginalized group

 Black, Indigenous, and People of Color are among historically marginalized communities including but not limited to those who identify LGBTQIA+ or have a disability status.
-Part of this work involves acknowledging my own biases and privileges while challenging systems of oppression.
+Part of this work involves being mindful of my own biases and acknowledging my privileges while helping empower clients in challenging systemic issues and protecting their well-being.

 Cultural identity